lukexuanliu/Ollama-Chat-Project/README.md

 # Ollama Chat App

 A simple no-frills chat application using Ollama's **qwen3:0.6b** model, built using Ollama installed locally on a Mac laptop.
-This represents the first local Ollama installation and usage on this machine, showcasing the power of running LLMs locally without cloud dependencies.
+This represents the first local Ollama installation and usage on this machine, different from running huggingface models on the cloud.

 ## Local Setup